 - reaching the end of a jail sentence

-|Fewer out-of-pocket costs: Having a Medigap policy can make healthcare expenses more predictable.||Costs: If a person is not within the first 6 months of their Medigap Open Enrollment Period, an insurance company does not have to sell them a policy. |
+|Fewer out-of-pocket costs: Having a Medigap policy can make healthcare expenses more predictable.||Costs: If a person is not within the first 6 months of their Medigap OEP, an insurance company does not have to sell them a policy. |

 If an insurance company does sell them a Medigap policy, they may need to pay a higher monthly premium.